 Does this sound familiar?.
-Austin is experiencing record heat and the air conditioner in your home begins blowing out warm air or stops running altogether.
-Along with hundreds of other people in our city, you reach for the phone to call your HVAC specialist, and suffer with the heat until they arrive.
-While not all A/C problems can be prevented, here are a few tips that can be used to minimize the possibility of this happening to you this summer.
+On the hottest day of the year, the air conditioner in your home begins blowing out warm air or stops running altogether.
+Along with hundreds of other people in our city, you pick up the phone to call your HVAC specialist, and suffer with the heat until they arrive.
+While not all A/C problems can be prevented, here are a few tips that can be used to minimize the chance of this happening to you this summer.

 Max-Out the Air Flow

-A properly operating central air system must be able to pull the air through the unit, including recirculating air inside your home.
-If the air flow is blocked in any way, it can cause problems in your unit.
+To work properly, your air conditioner needs to pull air through the system, including recirculating air from within your home.
+If this process is obstructed in any way, it can end up translating to money out of pocket for you.
 To assure you have the manufacturer suggested air flow, make sure to keep space around the vents - indoors and outside.
-This includes cutting back vegetation and cleaning dirt away from vents.
+This includes scaling back vegetation and cleaning dirt away from vents.